NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Nanopore_tutorial.md

 ```
 That generates a folder called:  "summary-plots-log-transformed"

-let's take a look at the files.
+Let's take a look at the files.
 If you are on a cluster, you should download the folder to your own personal computer.

 You can also use Nanoplot on the fastq files that were produced.
 Lets do that for now on the fail and passed reads.